Campaign Legal Center: 2011–20

 In 2018, CLC launched a website for citizens with felony convictions to explain their voting rights in all 50 states.
 That same year, CLC filed several complaints with the FEC alleging illegal coordination between the Trump campaign and the National Rifle Association.
 CLC’s Potter also appeared on Face the Nation and 60 Minutes in 2018 to discuss President Trump’s potential campaign finance violations related to the hush money paid by Michael Cohen to Stormy Daniels.
 Prior to the 2018 election, CLC attorneys represented Native American voters in a case challenging North Dakota’s voter ID law.

 During the 2020 elections, CLC worked on voting issues in states across the U.S. amid the COVID-19 pandemic.
 It sued the states of Pennsylvania, New York, New Jersey, Rhode Island, and North Dakota over signature match rules that prevented voters with disabilities, racial minority voters, and voters who were non-Native English speakers from having their votes count at disproportionately high rates.
 Campaign Legal Center is a partner of VoteRiders.

 In late July 2020, CLC filed an 81-page complaint with the FEC against the Trump re-election campaign, alleging that it used pass-through entities to conceal almost $170 million of campaign spending from the FEC.

+2021–present

-In 2021, CLC sued the Federal Election Commission (FEC) for refusing to launch an investigation into Donald Trump's presidential campaign over allegations that it coordinated with a super PAC.
+In 2021, CLC sued the FEC for refusing to launch an investigation into Donald Trump's presidential campaign over allegations that it coordinated with a super PAC.
 CLC also filed a complaint with the FEC over the manner in which Ted Cruz's staff promoted his book One Vote Away: How a Single Supreme Court Vote Can Change History.

 CLC supported the For the People Act.
+It was intended to expand voting rights, change campaign finance laws to reduce the influence of money in politics, ban partisan gerrymandering, and create new ethics rules for federal officeholders.